 Ptaszynska’s nighttime inspirations often come in a flash, but her hurried notes would be meaningless to an unschooled observer.

-“I’ll write down a phrase that represents my idea, like ‘A brilliant stroke of glass,’” Ptaszynska says.
+“I’ll write down a phrase that represents my idea, like ‘A brilliant stroke of glass,’” says Ptaszynska, a 2010 Guggenheim fellow.
 “It doesn’t mean anything to anyone else, but when I see those words later I hear the sound.”